m0000g/selenium_test/README.md

 - Selenium WebDriver: robust, browser-based regression automation suites and tests, scale and distribute scripts across many environments.
 - Selenium ID: Browser add-on simple to record and play (I have used this one before)
-- Selenium Grid: Scale by distributing and running test on several machines and environments from a centra point.
-Test agains a vast combination of browsers/OS.
+- Selenium Grid: Scale by distributing and running tests on several machines and environments from a central point.
+Test againts a vast combination of browsers/OS.

 # WebDriver API